abhayrobotics/NodeJS/README.md

             "salary":100000
         }
         ````
+    - created a schema or model for mennu item to be stored.
-    - using postman to fetch  data using "get" method on  http://localhost:3000/person by using Person.find()
+    - using postman to fetch  data using "get" method on  http://localhost:3000/menu by using MenuItem.find()
+    -- using postman to send data using "post" method  on  http://localhost:3000/menu
+      ````    javascript
+        {
+        "name":"Chicken Tandoori",
+        "price":3400,
+        "is_drink":false,
+        "taste":"spicy"
+        }

+    -- parameter based url,  "/person/:workType1"
+    ````    javascript
+        app.get("/person/:workType1", async (req,res)=>{
+        const workType = req.params.workType1;
+        //some code
+        })
+    ````